ZeroX-DG/vudoku/README.md

 If you wins the game or you just want to restart to a new game, press `r`.

+### Enter number

+To fill a cell with your number, press the number key that you want.
+You can't use `0` because...there's no `0` in sudoku.

 ### Navigation

 You can use the arrow keys to navigate in the game or if you are a vim user `hjkl` ftw!